 This message appears when folks want to be sure they entered the contest.
 They hit “submit” and press hard on the mouse or “return” key.
 It is recorded instantly but when the mouse button is held down longer than it needs to be, it thinks you’re attempting to submit a second entry.

 I would like old magazines for my school, church or community group.
 Can you help?

 Unfortunately, we don’t have a large backlog supply of magazines, so we are unable to accommodate these requests.

-I’m looking for a story from an old issue of Birds & Blooms.
+I’m looking for a story or project plan from an old issue of Birds & Blooms.
 Can you help?

-We put nearly all of our projects on our website, so try a search first.
+We put nearly all of our stories and projects on our website, so try a search first.
 If it is not there, we suggest contacting our Customer Care team (at [email protected]) who may be able to locate it for you.

 I read an article and want to contact the author.
 Could you send me his or her address?

 Sorry, but we’re unable to give out contributors’ addresses or any personal information.

 I saw a photo in Birds & Blooms and would like permission to use it in a project.

 For personal art projects or children’s crafts, it is fine to cut out and use images from the magazine.
 If you are an artist who wants to use our images as models, you can respect the photographer’s rights and vision by using the Birds & Blooms’ image for guidance and inspiration, rather than attempting to replicate the image exactly.
 In other cases, especially in for-profit or public projects, we do not have the authority to grant such permissions.
 If the image in question is a professional photo, you might locate the name of photographer in the credit line, sometimes found in small vertical print along the center fold of the magazine, and try a Google search to find their website or agency.